GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-3.md

 </details>

-Add a comment inside `constructor()` function, the comment could be `read housingLocationId from this.route.snapshot.params['id'] parameter`:
+Add a comment as first line inside `DetailsComponent` function.
+The comment could be `inject ActivatedRoute to route, create housingLocationId variable, read housingLocationId from this.route.snapshot.params['id'] in constructor()`.
+Press enter in the end of comment line,wait for 1 second, and use tabs multiple time to accept code suggestions.

 <details>
   <summary>Hint - Possible Solution</summary>